Arrange a Viewing

 A good reference letter would point out that you paid your rent on time and that you took good care of their property before leaving.
 Even though landlords will most likely also pull their own credit report on you, this letter would help lead them to believe that your credit report will come out good.

 It would not hurt to also have your employer provide a reference letter, especially if you are a first time renter looking to find an apartment in a new city.
-Learn more about what to know for first time apartment renters here.

 Start Hunting for an Apartment Early